© 2019 CALPCC

 Do the supervised hours I earned in my graduate education count?

-The supervision must take place in a setting that lawfully and regularly provides mental health counseling or psychotherapy and provides oversight for the PCCI.
+The supervision must take place in a setting that lawfully and regularly provides mental health counseling or psychotherapy and provides oversight for an APCC.

 Who can supervise me?